daliaban/MovieSite/README.md

 The first page (#/index) represents an index page with carousel.
 The carousel has been done using Bootstrap.

+Clicking on the main logo takes user to index page.

 When clicked on the top right hand 'burger' icon, it takes to the tvshows page (#/tvshows).

 When clicked on a TV show title, it shows the list of episodes.
 This modal window has been created using ui-bootstrap library.